Engee documentation

 Constant (by default)| Variable input| Tabulated data

-Type of thermal conductivity property assignment:
+Type of thermal conductivity assignment:

 Wall geometry — wall shape for thermal conductivity

-Planar (by default)| Cylindrical.
+Planar (by default)| Cylindrical

-Wall shape for heat conduction:
+Wall shape for thermal conductivity:

-Area - heat transfer area
+Area — heat exchange area

-1e-4 m² (by default) | positive scalar
+1e−4 m2 (default) | positive scalar

 Dependencies

-0.1 m (by default) | positive scalar
+Thickness — thickness of the pass material:q[<br>] 0.1 m (default) | positive scalar

 Dependencies

-0.05 m (by default) | positive scalar
+0.05 m (default) | positive scalar

 Dependencies

-0.1 m (by default) | positive scalar.
+0.1 m (default) | positive scalar

 Dependencies